RetirementHow To Create Your Retirement Checklist

 Have I/we created a Will and Power Of Attorney?
 Where is your copy of the power of attorney kept?

-If you are near retirement and have not created an Estate Plan I would suggest doing so.
+If you are near retirement and have not created an Estate Plan, I would suggest doing so.

 Can I/we take the Canada Pension Plan Early?

-Are all of my banking needs automated including government?
+Are all of my banking needs automated, including government?

-This is something that I feel is important especially when it comes to any banking, government cheques, or bills you have to pay.
+This is something that I feel is important, especially when it comes to any banking, government cheques, or bills you have to pay.

-When cheques are deposited directly into your bank account it saves you time and gas money going to the bank.
+When cheques are deposited directly into your bank account, it saves you time and gas money going to the bank.

-Am I/we allowed working after age 65?
+Am I/we allowed to work after age 65?

 Your CPP contributions will go toward post-retirement benefits.
 These benefits will increase your retirement income when you stop working.